JORGE A. VILLA

 |

 I am a wetland scientist with a keen interest in the study of wetland ecosystem functions.
-My professional goal is to provide stakeholders with quantitative information useful in decision-making processes regarding wetland management, aiming to increase ecosystem services.
-My interests includes ecological engineering-based approaches to wetland management, creation and restoration.
+My professional goal is to provide interested groups with quantitative information useful in decision-making processes regarding wetland management, aiming to increase ecosystem services.
+My interests include ecological engineering-based approaches to wetland management, creation and restoration.

 Curriculum Vitae |